stefanspringer1/Libxml2Validation/README.md

 For this project to be built, the library should be available on the system.

-Windows: Download the binary from http://www.xmlsoft.org.
-Such a download should also contain the header files.
-Add those headers in a subdirectory `libxml` of the project and in-comment the line with `target_include_directories` in `CMakeLists.txt`.
-You might register the libxml2-DLL via `regsvr32` (but there mightj be better options).

-Note that you might have to out-comment `set(CMAKE_EXE_LINKER_FLAGS -lxml2)` in `CMakeLists.txt`.

 Note that newer `xmlReader` from is used here and not the SAX interface, since in libxml2 validation is only possible either by using `xmlReader` or by building the DOM tree.

 ## The Resulting Program